ilmheg/MultiAssist/README.md

 The export options in the lower right corner allow you to select the file type and path of your exported animation file.
 I'll select .fbx and name my animation file export.
 Select your export directory and press \[Export\] to begin exporting the file.
 This should be a very quick process.

-If you find that a section of your FBX doesn't seem to be animating, such as a tail, try selecting `Bones = Tracks` and re-exporting from MultiAssist.

 Please make sure you have everything correctly inputted before pressing \[Export\].
 If successful, there will be a success dialog displaying the export directory.

 ![j](gh/etab.png)